 Kids love learning about owls!
 There are so many things we can learn about from them and so many fun ways to teach about them.
-For this week’s literacy snack idea, we’re reading, “Little Owl’s Night“, by Divya Srinivasan.
+For this week’s Literacy Snack Idea Owl Read Aloud, we’re reading, “Little Owl’s Night“, by Divya Srinivasan.

 “It’s evening in the forest and Little Owl wakes up from his day-long sleep to watch his friends enjoying the night.
 Hedgehog sniffs for mushrooms, Skunk nibbles at berries, Frog croaks, and Cricket sings.
 A full moon rises and Little Owl can’t understand why anyone would want to miss it.
 Could the daytime be nearly as wonderful?
 Mama Owl begins to describe it to him, but as the sun comes up, Little Owl falls fast asleep.”